jules2689/trudeau/docs/2020-04-17/post_news.md

-The hon.
+**The Hon.
+Chyrstia Freeland**:

-Chyrstia Freeland:okay, thank you very much, melanie. and now our Minister ofinnovation and science andindustry navdeep Bains, now, please.
+Okay, thank you very much, Melanie. and now our Minister of innovation and science and industry navdeep Bains, now, please.

-Thank you very much, Chrystia.
-In every industry and sector, companies are stepping up to lend a hand wherever possible.(voice of translator):Minister Bains.
+**THANK YOU VERY MUCH, CHRYSTIA.
+IN EVERY INDUSTRY AND SECTOR, COMPANIES ARE STEPPING UP TOLEND A HAND WHEREVER POSSIBLE.
+[Speaking French](Voice of Translator)**:

+Minister Bains.
-Companies are coming and helpingpeople as much as they can.[end of translation]canadian businesses and highlyskilled innovators that we willhelp in this period ofuncertainty.
+Companies are coming and helping people as much as they can.
+[end of translation]canadian businesses and highlyskilled innovators that we willhelp in this period ofuncertainty.
 You know, during the normalcourse of things, one of theimportant roles of government isproviding economic support tohigh potential innovative firms in the early stages ofdevelopment.
 Especially in a country likecanada where science andinnovation are our strengths.
 Time and time again we'veinnovated small and medium-sizedcompanies to become key economicdrivers for long-term growth ingood quality jobs for allcanadians.